 The following is a transcription of our interview with Paulo André.
 Paulo is a former VP of Engineering who now coaches CTOs, VPs of Engineering, and Engineering Managers.
 He also writes a weekly newsletter for technical leaders (sign up for it here).

 Paulo: Let me set the stage here.
 Internal documentation is something I’m passionate about because I’ve seen how important it is.
 But in most of my roles I’ve been fairly reactive, having created documentation after there was an apparent need for it.
 (Being a coach now, I don’t have the opportunity to be more intentional about documentation but if I do join another company I will be.)

 “Documentation” can mean different things, so let’s start by defining what documentation is not.
-To do that, I like to dispel what I call the myths of documentation: “documentation is bureaucracy,” “documentation is a nice-to-have,” and “documentation takes too much time.”
+To do that, I'd like to dispel what I call the myths of documentation: “documentation is bureaucracy,” “documentation is a nice-to-have,” and “documentation takes too much time.”
 All of these are myths.
-Documentation, done well, helps the team move faster with less rework.
-If you want to scale, you need documentation, it’s not a nice-to-have.
+When done well, documentation helps the team move faster with less rework — it’s not a nice-to-have.
 And if it takes too much time it’s because the process isn’t set up right.

 What documentation is can be boiled down to this: documentation is writing down “what we do right now” or “how something works”.
 The point of documentation is to enable automatic and decentralized decision-making, which is essential for scaling up.

 Probably the best and most familiar example of good documentation comes from GitLab.
-It’s the best system I’ve come across because it’s ever-evolving, it clearly outlines how documentation can be updated, and it relies on a roadmap for the areas the team plans to dedicate time towards.
+It’s the best system I’ve come across because it’s ever-evolving, it clearly outlines how documentation can be updated, and it relies on a roadmap for the areas the team plans to dedicate time to addressing.

 One of my core principles as a VP of Engineering was to make the implicit explicit.
 As people work, it’s natural to make assumptions that may or may not be right.
 So documenting things explicitly is important, especially the things that lead to better decisions.